Understanding Learned Behavior in Parenting

 Respect and Disrespect are both learned behavior.

-So if we want our children to learn to act respectfully of others, there is no other way around it, we must act respectfully towards them and towards others.
+If we want our children to learn to act respectfully of others, there is no other way around it, we must act respectfully towards them and towards others.

 If the adults can’t learn true respect, then how can we expect children to learn true respect?